NanaLange/CL-HAABSA/README.md

 - svmModel.py: PYTHON implementation for a BoW model using a SVM.

 - OntologyReasoner.py: PYTHON implementation for the ontology reasoner.

+- dataReader2016.py, loadData.py: files used to read in the raw data and transform them to the required formats to be used by one of the algorithms.

 - getBERTusingColab.py, prepareBERT.py, prepareELMo.py: files used to extract the BERT, respectively, ELMo word embeddings and prepare the final BERT, respectively, ELMo embedding matrix, training, and testing data sets.